neondatabase/website/content/docs/introduction/plans.md

 - 1 Neon project
 - Up to 500 MiB of data storage
-- 750 Active Compute Time hours per month on your primary branch compute, and 20 hours per month for your branch computes.
+- 750 Active Compute Time hours per month for your primary branch compute, and 20 hours per month for your non-primary branch computes.
 Free Tier computes have 0.25 vCPU with 1GB RAM.
 - 10 branches

-In addition, Free Tier users have access to the following Neon features:
+In addition, Free Tier users have access to the following Neon features at no cost:

 - [Point-in-time Recovery](#point-in-time-recovery): Recover data to a point in time up to **24 hours** in the past
-- [Autosuspend](#autosuspend): Compute is automatically suspended after 5 minutes of inactivity to save on usage
+- [Autosuspend](#autosuspend): Compute scales to zero after 5 minutes of inactivity to save on usage
 - [Regions](#regions): The Free Tier is available in all supported regions
 - [Project sharing](#project-sharing): Share your project with any Neon user account
 - [Logical replication](#logical-replication): Replicate your data from Neon to other data services and platforms